LabKey/labkey-api-python/docs/storage.md

 The specific set of props will differ for each storage item type:
 - Physical Location: name, description, locationId (rowId of the parent Physical Location)
-- Freezer: name, description, locationId (rowId of the parent Physical Location), temperatureControlled (boolean), manufacturer, freezerModel, temperature, temperatureUnits, serialNumber, sensorName, lossRate, status
+- Freezer: name, description, locationId (rowId of the parent Physical Location), manufacturer, freezerModel, temperature, temperatureUnits, serialNumber, sensorName, lossRate, status
 - Primary Storage: name, description, locationId (rowId of the parent Physical Location), temperatureControlled (boolean)
 - Shelf/Rack/Canister: name, description, locationId (rowId of the parent freezer, primary storage, or Shelf/Rack/Canister)
 - Storage Unit Type: name, description, unitType (one of the following: "Box", "Plate", "Bag", "Cane", "Tube Rack"), rows, cols (required if positionFormat is not "Num"), positionFormat (one of the following: "Num", "AlphaNum", "AlphaAlpha", "NumAlpha", "NumNum"), positionOrder (one of the following: "RowColumn", "ColumnRow")